Scheisskopf: Rome

 Finally, in a massive oversight by General Peckem and Ex-PFC Wintergreen, on the day General Peckem supersedes General Dreedle’s wing command, his request for combat operations to be transferred to his old command, “Special Services”, is also granted.
 As Scheisskopf is now ranking senior officer of Special Services, he is promoted to Lieutenant General, and takes command of all combat operations, becoming the commanding officer of General Peckem.
 His first orders, relayed by Colonel Cargill, makes his intentions clear:

 ”Oh, my God!” he cried, as the phone fell from his fingers.
 “Do you know what he wants?
 He wants us to march!
 He wants everybody to march!”

 In other media

-Scheisskopf appears in the 2019 miniseries portrayed by George Clooney who also produces the series.
+Scheisskopf appears in the 2019 miniseries portrayed by George Clooney who also is an executive producer and directs part of the series.
 Scheisskopf's attention is much more direct to Yossarian than to Clevinger.
 Mrs. Scheisskopf is only seen sleeping with Yossarian whom she seems to genuinely love.
 Scheisskopf also plays a major role in the 5th episode where it is implied that he caught on to their tryst when he tells Yossarian that his wife sends her regards.
 In a departure from the novel, Scheisskopf prevents Yossarian from leaving the war, despite having made a deal with Colonel Cathcart prior, but allows him to continue fighting without his clothes on.